apps4you/otc-app-charts/README.md

    ]
    }
 ```
-5. Argo will now do the same with the _app-charts_ as with the _infrastructure-charts_
+5. Argo will now do the same with the _app-charts_ as with the _app-charts_

 For each team we recommend to create a own git repo and AppProject.
 Then you will be able to fully make use of RBAC.